aloglu/smart-typography/README.md

 - **Global switch** toggles Smart Typography everywhere and updates the badge/label immediately.
 - **Site switch** overrides just the active origin (handy for CMS editors or online IDEs).
 - Status text shows whether the current site is on, forced on, or disabled.
-- Use `\` followed by a quote when you need the raw `'` or `"` character—the extension deletes the backslash and lets the next quote through unchanged.

 ## License